equinor/radix-operator/docs/radixconfig.md

 #### replicas

 Scales the component.
-Defaults to 2 if not set to ensure rolling updates.
+Defaults to 1 if not set.

 #### public